typst/typst/tests/README.md

 ## Creating new tests
 To keep things small, please optimize reference images before committing them.
-When you use the approve buttom from the Test Helper (see the `tools` folder) this happens automatically if you have `oxipng` installed.
+When you use the approve button from the Test Helper (see the `tools` folder) this happens automatically if you have `oxipng` installed.
 ```bash
 # One image